neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 \rho C_p\frac{\partial T}{\partial t}-\nabla\cdot\left(k_n\nabla T\right)=0
 \end{equation}

 where $\rho C_p=50$ and $k_n$ will be specified by MOOSE.
-In previous tutorials, you saw that we would always set thermal conductivity using the `conductivity` parameter in the `[TEMPERATURE]` block.
-In this case, we're going to instead be passing in a value through the `channel.udf` instead, so we can leave that field empty.
+Normally, all that you need to do to set thermal conductivity in NekRS is to set the `conductivity` parameter in the `[TEMPERATURE]` block.
+Here, we will instead retrieve this value from MOOSE through the `.udf`.

+!alert warning
+However, the user must still set `conductivity` in the `.par` file because this value is used to initialize the elliptic solvers in NekRS.
+Do not simply put an arbitrary value here, because an unrealistic value will hamper the convergence of the elliptic solvers for the entire NekRS simulation.
+In order to initialize the elliptic solvers and preconditioners, we recommend setting the properties in the `.par` file to their mean values.

 !listing /tutorials/nek_stochastic/channel.par